Introduction

 - Determine the

-of the VM from the google cloud console:
+External IP Addressof the VM from the google cloud console:

 - The Virtuoso HTTP server can then be accessed on

-http://{External IP Address}:8890
+http://{External IP Address}:8890:

 - Click on the

-link in the left frame to access the Virtuoso Conductor Admin UI.
+Conductorlink in the left frame to access the Virtuoso Conductor Admin UI.

 - Use the Virtuoso

-user and password determined previously to login to the Conductor
+dbauser and password determined previously to login to the Conductor

 Performance Tuning

 There are a range of Google VM instance types with different system memory and CPU combinations.
 Collectively, the factors above affect the performance of your Virtuoso instance.
-Thus, use Google VM Instance Type
+Thus, use Google VM Instance Type s with more memory and CPU cores for best performance.

-configuration file should be increased to match the available memory, as detailed in the Virtuoso Performance Tuning Guide, for example –
+Note: This VM is configured to use minimal system memory.
+For the instance type chosen, the NumberOfBuffer and MaxDirtyBuffers parameters in the /opt/virtuoso/database/virtuoso.ini configuration file should be increased to match the available memory, as detailed in the Virtuoso Performance Tuning Guide, for example –

-VM Instance Type | System RAM | Number Of Buffers | Max Dirty Buffers |
+| VM Instance Type | System RAM | Number Of Buffers | Max Dirty Buffers |

 n2d-standard-2 |